Tuesday, April 26, 2011

 One of my favorite topics is the American Revolution.
 I have not had more than a moment to glance through this book, but the layout is impressive--hopefully, the content is too!
 I like to post things here to remind me, this is a good book!

-Lafayette and the American Revolution (Russell Freedman's Library of American History) by Russell Freedman, 2010.
+Lafayette and the American Revolution (Russell Freedman's Library of American History)

 Saturday, March 19, 2011